jeremyckahn/farmhand/README.md

 In this case, the local app will be using the Production API and database.
 However you boot, Farmhand will be accessible from http://localhost:3000/.

+### Multiplayer system architecture

+The system design for Farmhand's multiplayer functionality has been [detailed in this blog post](https://dev.to/jeremyckahn/how-i-designed-an-abuse-resistant-fault-tolerant-zero-cost-multiplayer-online-game-140g).

 ### CI/CD

 Automation is done with [GitHub Actions](.github/workflows).
 All changes are tested and built upon Git push.
 Merges to `main` automatically deploy to Production (the `gh-pages` branch) upon a successful test run and build.